saurabhannadate93/saurabhannadate93.github.io/_posts/2019-11-20-Saving-US-from-Opioid-Addiction-one-Machine-Learning-solution-at-a-time.md

 </figcaption>
 </figure>

-2. **Model Validation** <br><br>The current model is built using the method of cross-validation for model hyperparameter optimization and model selection.
+- **Model Validation** <br>The current model is built using the method of cross-validation for model hyperparameter optimization and model selection.
 Since we need to use past data to predict future, this methodology may not yield a good model to predict on future data.
 We recommend implementing out-of-time validation to tackle the same wherein the validation set is constituted of future data points.
 The current format of the data with actual dates masked was not conducive to conduct this.
 Figure 11 and Figure 12 depict cross validation and out-of-time validation respectively.

 <figure style="width: 600px" class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/Humana/Figure11.png" alt="">